From Canada to London… Finally Portugal!

 What I remember was being impressed with how late the nightlife here starts!
 The Portuguese really know how to party all night long!Gabriel talking about the night scene in Portugal

-Portugal is considered to be one of the most friendly LGBTQ destinations, with lots of attractive spots.
+Portugal is considered to be one of the most LGBTI+-friendly destinations, with lots of attractive spots.
 Can you describe the ones that mean much to you?

-The beaches in Portugal are world-class and definitely an alluring attraction for the LGBTQ community.
+The beaches in Portugal are world-class and definitely an alluring attraction for the LGBTI+ community.

 Of course, I have to also answer the Portuguese people.
 I don’t know what’s in the water here but everyone is just genetically beautiful!
 Not only that, but everyone is also super friendly and welcoming and lots of fun to be around.

 Also tying in with the people is the Portuguese nightlife.
-You won’t find a community that can party better than the LGBTQ community!
-When you have a nightlife that properly starts at 2 am and goes until the next morning, of course, the LGBTQ community want to travel here and experience it.
+You won’t find a community that can party better than the LGBTI+ community!
+When you have a nightlife that properly starts at 2 am and goes until the next morning, of course, the LGBTI+ community want to travel here and experience it.

 You recently moved to Portugal and are currently working here.
 Tell us, why Portugal and Lisbon?